 A health clinic, staffed by community health aides, is open each day and around the clock for emergencies.
 Other facilities include a cultural center, construction camp and a fire station equipped with fire engines and an ambulance.
 Point Lay’s Kali School provides education from pre-school through grade 12, as well as adult basic education.

 The Native Village of Point Lay IRA owns the local store, which sells groceries and clothing.
 Available fuel in town includes propane, diesel and regular gasoline.
 Point Lay bans the sale, possession and importation of alcoholic beverages.

-Passenger service to Point Lay is available by scheduled airline flights and charters from Barrow.
+Passenger service to Point Lay is available by scheduled airline flights and charters from Utqiagvik.
 Freight is delivered by air and barge.
 Communications in the village include phones, mail, public radio and cable TV.